Southern Syria protests (2023–24): Background

 Daraa had been one of the main starting places of the Syrian revolution in 2011, and was largely under the control of the pro-opposition Free Syrian Army from 2012.
 Following the 2018 offensive that brought Daraa and Quneitra under control of the Syrian Arab Army, many rebels forces in the area signed Russian-brokered reconciliation deals, in which they laid down their weapons against the Syrian Army.
 The rebels also handed over their heavy weapons.
 Most rebels stayed behind, and continued to control various areas in the province, as well as the Al-Balad subdistrict of the city of Daraa.
 However, tensions continued between the government and the "reconciled" rebels.
 Conditions in the province were poor.
 Most people in Daraa live below the poverty line; the poor financial situation has led to high unemployment, especially among youth.
 Economic downturn and lack of security gave rise to crime and tribal justice, fueling the security chaos.
 In addition, forced conscription and arrests fueled anger against the Syrian government.
 The 2021 Daraa offensive saw renewed military fighting between armed locals and the SAA, eventually leading to a truce and fragile government control, but unrest has continued since.

 As-Suwayda, in contrast, had been relatively peaceful in the civil war period.
 According to one analyst in 2018:

 The majority of al-Suwayda residents are Druze, an esoteric religious group that has roughly one million adherents worldwide.
 Some locals are loyal to Damascus [the seat of government], others are sympathetic to the Syrian revolution, and a third category are neutral or avoid politics, but all are united in their opposition to allowing the war into their province.

-This unity was particularly tested following the assassination of Druze leader Wahid al-Balous in 2015, killed in a car bomb widely attributed to pro-Assad forces.
-Balous was an outspoken critic of forced military conscription, advocating for the Druze to only take arms defensively within their local areas rather than for broader regime initiatives.
-His death sparked significant anti-government demonstrations, amplified by the community's growing refusal to serve in the Syrian army, and made Al-Suwayda a haven for those fleeing military service.